sumitroajiprabowo/routerosv7-restfull-api/README.md

 	data, err := routerosv7_restfull_api.Run(
 		context.Background(), // Create a context
-		"192.168.88.1",       // Change this to your router's IP address "userapi",            // Change this to your router's username "password",           // Change this to your router's password "ip/address/print",   // Change this to the command you want to execute nil,                  // Change this to the params for the command )
+		"192.168.88.1",       // Change this to your router's IP address "username",           // Change this to your router's username "password",           // Change this to your router's password "ip/address/print",   // Change this to the command you want to execute nil,
+	)

 	if err != nil {